 Forget about waiting for the phone company to set up your landline.
 In a matter of minutes, you can configure a multi-line virtual phone system for your business.
 The best part is all you need is an internet connection.

-A cloud phone service like Nextiva is reliable, offers a ton of features, and is easy to use.
-Here are ten distinct steps to setting up a fully-featured voice over internet protocol (VoIP) phone service.
+A business phone service like Nextiva is reliable, offers more than 40 business phone features, and is easy to use.
+Here are 10 distinct steps to installing and setting up a fully-featured Voice over Internet Protocol (VoIP) phone system.